OlyaFilatova/witl-core/README.md

 # wntl-core
-core logic for the what i need to learn pet project
+core logic for the "what i need to learn" pet project